David West Keirsey (August 31, 1921 – July 31, 2013)

 –ing: Germanic -ung – Gerund – ‘continuing action‘

-His ideas still have use because his ideas are slow ideas.
+His ideas still have use because his ideas are free dating sites nsw australia.
 Moreover, his ideas have wider applicability if re-imagin-ed, judiciously.

 Only the educated and self-educated are free.